-"Duplication of work is defined as the presentation of the same work for different assessment components and/or Diploma Programme requirements."
-(IBO.org, Academic honesty in the Diploma Programme 2020)
+Duplication of work is defined as the "Presentation of the same work for different assessment components or subjects" (IBO.org 2023, 32)

 For example, a student taking two Group 1 Languages may wish to reuse one of her creative written tasks.
 Even if minor changes are made, this is giving her an unfair advantage and is defined as misconduct.